cygni/aoc_example/examples/java/README.md

 If you want to run java locally you will need a jvm.
 If you don't have a jvm, you can [get one here](https://adoptopenjdk.net/)

 ## How to run tests
-Use the integrated test runner in your IDE or run `gradle test`
+Use the integrated test runner in your IDE or run `./gradlew test`

 ## How to build and run
-You could just type `gradle run`
+You could just type `./gradlew run`

-Alternatively, you can run a single file main program directly by `java app/src/main/java/aoc/App.java`.
+Alternatively, you can run a single file main program directly by `java src/main/java/aoc/App.java`.
 If you have more source files you have to compile first

 ## Docker